 Many officers even include a preliminary assessment of fault, based on their initial investigation of the accident.
 Your attorney can use this information to (a) determine the cause(s) of your accident and (b) identify who may be at fault.

-Fault is often contested after a San Diego car accident.
+The fault is often contested after a San Diego car accident.
 Insurance companies won’t want to pay you the money you deserve.
 They’ll do anything they can to find a way to limit their liability.
 Most insurance companies will launch a private investigation into your accident.
 They’ll leave no stone unturned as they search for ways to prove that their insured driver isn’t to blame.
-In fact, they’ll also search for evidence to suggest that you’re to blame for the accident.
+They’ll also search for evidence to suggest that you’re to blame for the accident.

 Insurance companies aren’t the only ones who can investigate an accident privately.
 Your attorney should also perform a thorough investigation of your accident.
 At Injury Trial Lawyers, APC, we work with some of the best accident experts in San Diego, including accident recreationists, engineers, and medical professionals.
 These professionals help us to understand why an accident happened and who is at fault.
 Our arguments on your behalf are much stronger thanks to their respected insight and input.